Visyond/website-hugo/site/content/features/scenarios.md

       - file: /img/scenario panel.gif
       - file: /img/switch assumptions.gif
     image: /img/Scenario Window in Browser.png
-    title: Create Scenarios in a few clicks
+    title: Create Scenarios in a Few Clicks
   - descr: >-
       Compare multiple scenarios with a few clicks.
 Visyond will instantly build an interactive chart which you can easily modify right there at the